francogarza/LooLu-Compiler/README.md

 # LooLu-Compiler
-### *Work in progress.*
 - LooLu is an object oriented programming language inspired by different aspects of both C++ and Swift.
-This is a project for our Compiler Design course at ITESM.
+This is a project developed by CS students Franco Garza and Alvaro for Compiler Design course at ITESM.